-Reports may come from other students, staff, or faculty member, or others either directly or via the PAIR website (https://www.omed.pitt.edu/PAIR).
+Reports may come from other students, staff, or faculty member via the PAIR website.
 All reports relating to Sexual Misconduct or Harassment shall be reported to Title IX for further inquiry.

 V. Procedures and Processes

 a.
 Proceedings for Level 1 and 2 Lapses